-To install without pip, head over to the Downloads area, download the most recent source distribution, and run python setup.py install in the directory therein.
+To install without pip, download beets from its PyPI page and run python setup.py install in the directory therein.

 The best way to upgrade beets to a new version is by running pip install -U beets.
 You may want to follow @b33ts on Twitter to hear about progress on new versions.